taikoxyz/taiko-mono/packages/protocol/deployments/hekla-contract-logs.md

-# Taiko Hekla network Contract Logs
+# Taiko Mainnet Contract Logs

 ## Notes

-1. Code used on Hekla must correspond to a commit on the main branch of the official repo: https://github.com/taikoxyz/taiko-mono.
+1. Code used on mainnet must correspond to a commit on the main branch of the official repo: https://github.com/taikoxyz/taiko-mono.

 ## L1 Contracts